 - exercising consistently

 Try using a humidifier to keep the air in your home from getting too dry.
-Humidifiers add moisture to the air to prevent dryness that can irritate your already sensitive skin.
-The Mayo Clinic recommends a humidity level between 30 and 50 percent.
+Humidifiers add moisture to the air, which may help to prevent dryness that can irritate your already sensitive skin.

 Stress is a known trigger for psoriasis flare-ups.
 Finding ways to reduce and manage your stress can potentially prevent flares or lessen their severity.

-While no studies have been done to find out if the following activities have a direct effect on psoriasis symptoms, they have been shown to reduce stress in general:
+While no studies have been done to determine whether the following activities have a direct effect on psoriasis symptoms, they may help you to reduce stress in general, which may have some benefits to your psoriasis symptoms:

 - deep breathing exercises